PradoMart/Web_Development/README.md

-Theses are a beginner codes in HTML.
+These are a beginner codes in HTML.